Handbook

 | Data quality | Validation layers, testing data pipelines, observability for freshness and volume | BIGDATA.md §2 |

-How to use this section: Read operational-data-modeling.md when designing schemas, choosing indexes, or comparing relational vs NoSQL shapes.
+How to use this section: Read Operational data modeling (blueprint) when designing schemas, choosing indexes, or comparing relational vs NoSQL shapes.
 When pipeline-pattern and data-quality guides exist, use them alongside ADRs for project-specific pipeline layout and SLAs.

 Suggested reading order for new practitioners:

-Core knowledge: BIGDATA.md — data engineering principles, governance, pipeline patterns, DataOps.
+Core knowledge: Big data & data engineering body of knowledge — data engineering principles, governance, pipeline patterns, DataOps.

 Bridge: Big Data ↔ SDLC ↔ PDLC bridge — how data engineering maps to delivery and product lifecycles.

-Architectures & engines: Data architectures (blueprint), Data technologies (blueprint) (including processing-engines.md).
+Architectures & engines: Data architectures (blueprint), Data technologies (blueprint) (including Data processing engines & platforms).

-Cross-reference: BIGDATA.md §2 (governance and quality dimensions) and §5 (competencies) align with the techniques catalog; mesh-specific ownership is covered in architectures/data-mesh.md.
+Cross-reference: Big data & data engineering body of knowledge §2 (governance and quality dimensions) and §5 (competencies) align with the techniques catalog; mesh-specific ownership is covered in Data mesh: domain-oriented decentralized architecture.

 Scope boundary: Blueprint technique guides stay pattern-level (what to consider, how to trade off).
 Concrete DDL, DAG definitions, and environment-specific connection strings belong in docs/development/ or your pipeline repo, with ADRs for durable decisions.